Henrik-3/unofficial-valorant-api/README.md

   ]
 }
 ```
-The API party uses a key based system, with the guarantee that you will receive an answer to your application within 24-48h.
-This change happened because of large botting attacks and data privacy reasons which could impact all other developers.
+The API party uses a key based system.
+You can get the "Basic" Key instantly without waiting time or apply for an "Advanced" key with the guarantee that you will receive an answer to your application within 24-48h.

 You can generate a key on the linked discord above.

 *You will also have to enter some details about your app, e.g., the use case.
 This is to ensure the API is not used in a harmful way and (hopefully) the user knows that his data is used.*

 There are also some Rate Limit Adjustments:
-- No Key:
+- Basic Key:
    - 30req/min (2 uncached accounts/hour)
    - Suitable for: Twitch Bots | Educational purposes (How do i code etc)
-- Basic Key:
+- Advanced Key:
     - 90req/min (unlimited uncached accounts/hour if available)
     - Suitable for: Private Discord Bots (Servers) | Websites
 - Production Key: